This page describes some of the Cloud Billing issues you might encounter and provides guidance on how to resolve these issues.

 - Learn how to view your transaction history.

-If you can't find a specific document or transaction related to a Google Cloud service or Google Maps Platform API, contact Cloud Billing Support for assistance.
+If you can't find a specific document or transaction related to a Google Cloud service or Google Maps Platform API even after accounting for reporting delays, contact Cloud Billing Support for assistance.

 Request a refund